Minister intervenes to give Chinese artist Ai Weiwei full UK visa

 LONDON (Reuters) - British Home Secretary Theresa May has intervened to reverse a decision by her officials and grant dissident Chinese artist and free speech advocate Ai Weiwei a full six-month visa to enter Britain, her government department said on Friday.

-On Thursday the artist, whose passport was returned by Chinese authorities last week four years after it was confiscated, said Britain had granted him only a short-stay visa.
+On Thursday the artist, whose passport was returned by Chinese authorities last week four years after it was confiscated, said Britain had granted him only a short-stay visa instead of one granting him permission to stay for the full six months.

 He said this was because immigration officials said he had not declared a “criminal conviction”.
 Ai, who was detained for 81 days and had his passport confiscated four years ago, has never been charged nor convicted of a crime.